nmarcel/ThinkComposer/ThinkComposer/Readme.txt

 --------------------------------------------------------------------------------------

+KNOWN ISSUES: Installer is alerted as untrusted software by web Browsers and Windows.

 VERSIONS HISTORY:
 *****************
+Version 1.5.1606;
+- Fixed: Send to Back command not working in first layer over background.

 Version 1.5.1605;
 - Fixed: Crash when creating, sending upwards or sending backwards a symbol in some compositions.